JingjingShii/bing/README.md

 location is specific, the result will be a list with one element.
 If the location is ambiguous, such as a duplicate name in Australia, a list with several elements will be shown.
 It has the option to specify the maximum number of coordinates to return in the response.
 The number is between 1-20, and the default is 5.
+Also, this service provides the option to include the neighborhood with the address information the response when it is available.
+The default is 0 (Do not include neighborhood information.)

 ```console
 $ ml geocode bing PriceLine Pharmacy Albany Creek